 2. Comfortable and durable cushions

 You get what you pay for, usually very low priced outdoor furniture have very thin cushions that can turn flat as a crepe before you know it.
 It’s worth getting the right cushions that are much thicker and will hold up over time.

 Will you be going for a fresh contemporary look or rustic aged look?
 Outdoor spaces are an extension of the inside so match up the theme inside the house to the outside.
 There is a wide range of fashionable colours and trends for wicker outdoor settings.
 Choose cushions with removable covers and a range of colours so you can change the look when you like.

 Consider modular outdoor wicker settings, they have the advantage of multiple configurations so you can instantly change configuration and purpose.
 My Wicker 7 Ways lounge setting can be a U Shape setting, L Shape, stand alone 2 and 3 seaters or a massive daybed.
 Some settings can be a lounge and dining setting in 1, perfect for a smaller space where you want lounging and dining

 We’ve all come across bare balconies when driving through our cities, often reminding us of the barren one at our own apartment and then suddenly we spot that one with the lush green walls, planters and hanging baskets and almost instantly feel uplifted.

 If your balcony faces the brunt of the sun for the majority of the day then you’re only option is to go with full sun loving plants like Agaves, succulents, Australian natives and bromeliads.

 If the opposite applies then shade loving plants like ferns, golden palms and peace lily are the way to go.

-Visiting your local nursery or places like flowerpower will give you plenty of ideas
+Visiting your local nursery for plenty of ideas